Alexa Barton promoted to city manager in Belton

 Barton will be replacing Ron Trivitt, who is retiring as city manager after 28 years of service.

-City council approved both readings of an ordinance to Tuesday night to accept an employment agreement with Barton...
+City council unanimously approved an ordinance to Tuesday night to accept an employment agreement with Barton to serve as city manager.

 This week in a press release, Mayor Jeff Davis said Barton “provides the continuity and broad-based experience required to maintain Belton’s tradition of excellence while helping improve city services and grow our tax base.”